mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

 secret/cloudsql-instance-credentials created
 {% endhighlight %}

-Also we store the username and password as a kubernetes secret:
+Also we store the username and password as a Kubernetes secret:

 {% highlight bash %}
 $ kubectl create secret generic cloudsql-db-credentials \
      --from-literal=username=proxyuser --from-literal=password=4d86PPg$P-Cu%8hR
 {% endhighlight %}

 Now GKE knows about the secrets for the Google Cloud SQL instance and everything is setup correctly so that we can connect it with the Google Cloud SQL instance.
-We can verify that the secrets are stored in the kubernetes cluster via:
+We can verify that the secrets are stored in the Kubernetes cluster via:

 {% highlight bash %}
 $ kubectl get secrets